Skip to main content

 Basic Tracing with Decorators

 The simplest way to add tracing is using the @trace.span decorator, which automatically captures function arguments as input and return values as output.
+You can optionally provide a custom name for the span:

 @trace.span